Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 ![User Role box](image/user-roles-box.png)

+???+ warning
+    Be aware that no permissions can be added to user roles only permissions can be revoked.

 ## User Groups

 A user always needs to be member of one or more ```User groups```.
 We will not set any user rights directly on Users in Zabbix but we do this on User groups.
 So if a User needs the  permission to view or edit a host or a template then this is set on the ```User group``` wich has the permisson to view or edit a host or template group and never on a host or a template directly.